-The determination of the value in use is related to the Group's estimation of future cash flows, expected to arise from continuing use of an asset, and discounting those values.
+The determination of the value in use is related to the Bank's estimation of future cash flows, expected to arise from continuing use of an asset, and discounting those values.

-4.5.4 Useful lives and residual values
+4.4.4 Useful lives and residual values

-The useful life is a time period over which an item of the property, plant and equipment and intangible assets is expected to be used by the Group.
+The useful life is a time period over which an item of tangible and intangible assets is expected to be used by the Bank.

-A residual value of an item of property, plant and equipment and intangible assets is the expected amount that the Group would currently obtain from disposal of the asset, after the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life.
+A residual value of an item of property, plant and equipment and intangible assets is the expected amount that the Bank would currently obtain from disposal of the asset, after the estimated costs of disposal, if the asset were already of the age and in the condition expected at the end of its useful life.